-ENGL 2005 - Technical Writing (3CR) (3L) [E] Technical Writing further refines the student's abilities to gather and synthesize material from independent reading.
+ENGL 2005 - Technical Writing (3CR)

+(3L) [E] Technical Writing further refines the student's abilities to gather and synthesize material from independent reading.
 In addition the course develops writing styles and techniques, document design and formats, and audiences/readership considerations specifically suited to technological and scientific fields of study.
 Two oral presentations that incorporate visual rhetoric.
-The course concludes with a student directed research proposal or other research project, culminating in one of the two required presentations.
+The course

 Prerequisites: A grade of "C" or higher in ENGL 1010 within the last ten years.

-ENGL 2006 - Environmental Literature (3CR)
+ENGL 2006 -Environmental Literature (3CR)